GabrielFernandez14/fernandez-cop3330-assignment4part2/readme.md

 it from the table.

-_Note: Due to the fact that there are two tables, and both tables can have one item highlighted at any given time, it is possible to delete an item in the To-Do table and Completed table simultaneously_
+_Note: Due to the fact that there are two tables, and both tables can have one item highlighted at any given time, if the user has two items selected, the program will prioritize deleting the one inside of the To-Do table._

 ### The Mark (In)Complete Button
 As the name implies, this button is capable of transferring the selected data